 To be eligible for JHBC internships, students must meet the following criteria:

-- Junior, senior, or graduate level CSUSB administration student
+- Junior, senior, or graduate level CSUSB Administration or Information Systems and Technology (IST) student

 - Minimum 2.5 cumulative GPA (unless otherwise specified)

 - Complete several concentration courses first.
 Concentration courses will directly relate to the internship, making the student a stronger candidate.

 - Enroll in an internship course.
 Internship courses meet elective units within the concentration.
 Earn course credit while gaining experience!